-Adding a few plants around your office can keep you motivated to work, not to mention that they will make space look livelier.
+Adding a few plants around your office can keep you motivated to work, not to mention that they will make the space look livelier.
 When choosing an office plant, opt for varieties that do not need too much maintenance.
 This means that you should choose ones that can adapt to different light conditions and do not need a lot of water.
 For example, Devil’s Ivy is an excellent option for work-from-home employees, as it does not require direct sunlight.
-Zamioculcas zamiifolia, the ZZ plant, is also an amazing choice.
+Zamioculcas Zamiifolia, the ZZ plant, is also an amazing choice.
 It can forgo sunlight for long periods and does not attract pests or need fertilizers.

 6. Personalize the Space